Radioo/STAY_COOL/README.md

 The server needs to be ran with admin priviliges!
 You need to provide additional arguments as well, they are listed below:

-Example: `TickerServer.exe -a 0x10C7C608 -p launcher`
+Example: `TickerServer.exe -p spice64 -m bm2dx.dll -o 66C7270 -file D:\\test.txt`

-`-a 0x10C7C608` REQUIRED - Game's ticker address.
+`-o 0x10C7C608` REQUIRED - Offset from base module address which points to the ticker.
 `-p launcher` REQUIRED - Game's process name.
-`-t 500` - Memory scan frequency in ms (default 500).
+`-m bm2dx.dll` REQUIRED - Name of the module which holds the ticker address `-t 500` - Memory scan frequency in ms (default 500).
 `-b 128` - Ticker text array size (default 128).
 `-ip 10.0.0.12` - Local IP address override (use if auto detection fails).